Putting a Price on Your Work

 Often, the idea of setting a low price, especially for start-ups, is to get sales, develop a reputation and then be able to price a little higher once your brand has been established.
 Small businesses that offer a consultancy also do this to develop a customer base and build initial confidence.

-The problem with selling a product well below your competitors just to get going is that consumers will then expect it at the same price from that moment on.
-There is evidence that pricing your product low from the start can set that price structure more firmly in the mind of the consumer so that it is more of a shock when the price reverts back to ‘normal’.
-You may also want to consider pricing yourself too low may result in increased difficulty selling your wares as your offer may seem ‘too good to be true’!
+The problem with selling a product well below your competitors just to get going is that customers will then expect it at the same price from that moment on.
+There is evidence that pricing your product low from the start can set that price structure more firmly in the mind of the customer so that it is more of a shock when the price reverts back to ‘normal’.
+You may also want to consider that pricing yourself too low may result in increased difficulty selling your wares as your offer may seem ‘too good to be true’!

 For those who provide services, the final price is often a negotiated settlement between what the customer has in mind to pay (or is able to pay) and the amount you are willing to offer the service for.
 Everyone looks for a good deal but there has to be a limit to what is acceptable and money may not be the only thing that decides whether you take on a new client.
 For instance, could you offer a more cost effective service if the customer puts a link up to your site on their pages?
 Can they recommend you to their contacts?
-These kind of referral relationships can add tremendous value to your business, but do make sure that the referee knows that the rate they get is not your usual fee.
+These kind of referral relationships can add tremendous value to your business but do make sure that the referee knows that the rate they get is not your usual fee.

 Be Confident When Putting a Price on Your Work

-As a business you are offering a service and you shouldn’t be intimidated or undervalue how much you are worth in that respect.
+As a business you are offering a service and you shouldn’t undervalue how much you are worth in that respect.
 Undervaluing yourself can also have negative connotations.
 There’s the well versed saying that you pay for what you get.
 Good customers are more likely to be wary of what you offer and may be less willing to engage if you are not charging the ‘right’ amount for your service.

 Other things to consider when putting a price on your work are: